shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Overview:

-The model can be implemented for emotions recognition of human faces captured by Learnbot&#39;s camera module.
+The model can be implemented for emotions recognition of human face captured by Learnbot&#39;s camera module.
 The model computes moderate operations and performs in real time with sufficient frames per seconds.
-The model tries to attain the accuracy and focuses only on required essential features.
-It is designed such that it performs the suitable processes parallely in order to reduce the runtime.
+It performs suitable processes parallely in order to reduce the runtime.

 During training phase, the model takes the inputs in the form of sequence of frames of each expression.
-This helps to classify the emotions accurately even at less expression features intensity.
-In runtime, the model is fed with captured images by Learnbot&#39;s camera module in real time and transmitted via RPi_Cam_Web_Interface.

-The model is designed such that it don&#39;t require any sort of **pre-processing** and **face –alignment** as such.
-In order to reduce run-time and increase accuracy of further processes, the image frames are grayscale and enhanced.
+This helps to classify the emotions accurately even at less expression intensity.
+During runtime, the model is fed with captured images by Learnbot&#39;s camera module in real time.
+The model is designed such that it requires least **pre-processing** and **face –alignment**.
+This reduces run-time and increase accuracy of further processes.

 As the classification is carried into 5 prime emotions (and neutral), extracting key facial features is sufficient.
 To determine the feature vectors form the detected face frame, we plot **facial landmarks** over the face using AAM along with Lucas – Kanade (LK) algorithms.
-The facial landmarks are used to develop a **wireframe** across the face called as **mesh**.
-The details are extracted from the mesh as facial feature vectors.
-The mesh is scientifically designed to fulfil multiple challenges.
+The facial landmarks are used to develop a **wireframe** across the face called as **mask**.
+The details are extracted from the mask, as facial feature vectors.
+The mask is scientifically designed to fulfil multiple challenges.

 The most important phase which gives model a new shape by increasing its accuracy, reducing runtime and makes it valid across different test cases, exceptions, etc. is facial feature extraction usign vlues of angles between wireframe.
 It eliminates the need of pre-processing and facial alignment at vast level and brings uniformity across the images.
 As upon processing the angles between wireframes don&#39;t change with change in face alignment, shape, size, rotation(3D & 2D), etc.

-To learn from facial skin textures (wrinkles) we implement a simple **HOG-LB cascades** near key landmark points.
+To learn from facial skin textures (wrinkles) we implement a simple **HOG-LBP and Gabor-LBP cascades** near key landmark points.

 An approximate but accurate enough, neutral expression mesh is generated for the same face detected using the &quot; **Golden Ratios**&quot;.
 The driving forces are calculated between the &quot;expressive mask&quot; and &quot;neutral mask&quot;.
 The driving forces as well as the independent facial feature of expressive frame is combined in a list to form Feature Vectors List.
 The list is traversed across the following Xgboost Classifier to get the predicted emotion.

-These feature vectors can be clustered into groups representing various unique face actions called as &quot; **Action units**&quot;.
+These feature vectors can be clustered together representing various unique face actions called as &quot; **Action units**&quot;.
 The combinations of these Action Units helps to predict different emotions.

  The feature vectors are traversed across the **first level Xgboost** to determine the Action Units (AUs) of the corresponding expression sequences.
 Finally, the detected AUs are traversed across the **second level Xgboost** for facial expressions classification.